ctsudev/hub_ctc_dev_challenge/README.md

 - A frontend using Angular 20+
 - A PostgreSQL 18+ database

-All components must be installable and runnable locally in Docker.
+All components must be installable and runnable locally (ideally in Docker).

 TypeScript is required.